nushankodikara/TecInpact/content/post/storage-free-cloud-life-2020.md

 ## iBroadcast

 Now let's consider music.
-Here you can goto www.ibroadcast.com and signup for a new account.
+Here you can goto www.ibroadcast.com and sign up for a new account.
 And then download the mobile app **"ibroadcast"** and media uploader **"iBroadcast MediaSync Lite"** to your mobile devices.
 Let's Set it up on Computers first.

 Here It's Straight Forward. go to [media.ibroadcast.com](https://media.ibroadcast.com/) To listen to your music.